-Aulani Disney’s Hawaii Resort is my favorite family resort.
+Aulani Hawaii Disney resort on the island of Oahu, is my favorite family resort and the kids love it.
 I find that it can be fairly affordable.
 This Planning Guide is designed to help you make the most of your experience.

 Join the AffordableFamilyTravel.com Crew on facebook to share tips and tricks for affordable family travel.

 - Traveled February 2019

 - Hotel: $2142 5 nts after 30% off discount

 - Flights: $477 per person (NYC to LAX one way on SWA with 20,000 miles and companion pass)

 - Transportation: $57 Aulani to airport

 Tips for Aulani Hawaii Disney Resort

 - You can pay as low as $300/nt by renting through Disney Vacation Club (DVC) which includes free parking

 - You can book a “cash” room for as low as $350/nt when they offer 30% off 5nts or more or even less with their 40% off offer which requires a timeshare presentation.